 The idea came from a long-running book series Three Minutes A Day, which are simple inspirational Christian stories.
 It got me thinking about all the inspirational stories I’ve heard from other writers about how God had guided them or others they know in their writing.
-I could gather 366 stories (one a day including Feb 29), publish them, and both present it to the Guild as a gift for members, and sell it on Amazon with the profits going to the Guild.
+I could gather 366 stories (one a day including Feb 29), publish them, and both present the book to the Guild as a gift for members and sell it on Amazon with the profits going to the Guild.

 (Why Catholic only?
 It’s a target audience issue.
 I want stories about saint writers, intercessions, etc., which might not make the book palatable for Protestant readers.)